 The Scoop on Salary Increases

-A May 2017 forecast from WorldatWork predicts that salary increase budgets for U.S. employers will grow 3 percent on average in 2018 across most employee categories.
-This projection is essentially unchanged from the 3 percent that employers budgeted in 2017.
+A May 2017 forecast from WorldatWork predicts that salary increase budgets for U.S. employers will grow 3% on average in 2018 across most employee categories.
+This projection is essentially unchanged from the 3% that employers budgeted in 2017.
 These projected 2018 salary budget increases account for planned cost-of-living adjustments and merit increases.

 Why do some employees make more than others for similar work?
 They regularly receive pay raises and salary increases.
 Four different employment issues primarily drive this fact about salary increases.
 Pay raises are dependent upon: